javigarca/ft_traceroute/Readme.md

 - Number of queries per hop (`-q`)
 - Disable reverse DNS resolution (`-n`)
 - Debug output (`-d`)
+- Full packet length setting (argument)

 ## 🔧 Options (Help Output)

-  -p port         Set the destination port to use as initial UDP port value (incremented by each probe, default is 33434) -m max_ttl      Set the max number of hops (TTL).
-Default is 30 -q nqueries     Set the number of probes per hop.
-Default is 3 -n              Disable reverse DNS resolution
+  - -p port         Set the destination port to use as initial UDP port value (incremented by each probe, default is 33434)
+  - -m max_ttl      Set the max number of hops (TTL).
+Default is 30
+  - -q nqueries     Set the number of probes per hop.
+Default is 3
+  - -n              Disable reverse DNS resolution
-  -d              Enable debug output
+  - -d              Enable debug output
-  -V, --version   Print version info and exit
+  - -V, --version   Print version info and exit
-  --help          Show help and exit
+  - --help          Show help and exit

 Arguments:
   host            The host to traceroute to